Casey1203/Casey/README.md

-# Casey
+# LintCode
-This is my first repository on GitHub.
+This repository is the code mainly for the algorithm exercise.
+LintCode is an OJ which is similar to LeetCode.
+These exercises is mainly written in Java.